Infinite-size density matrix renormalization group with parallel Hida's algorithm: Acknowledgements

-\acknowledgements The author thanks S. Onoda, T. Nishino, and S. Yunoki for fruitful discussions.
-This study was partially supported by the Grants-in-Aid for Scientific Research under Grant Nos.
-25800221 and 17K14359 from the Japan Society for the Promotion of Science.
-The computations were performed in the facilities at the HOKUSAI Great Wave system of RIKEN.
+The author thanks S. Onoda, T. Nishino, and S. Yunoki for fruitful discussions.
+This study was partially supported by JSPS KAKENHI Grant Numbers JP25800221 and JP17K14359.
+The computations were performed using the facilities at the HOKUSAI Great Wave system of RIKEN.